XZizeR/CouponJDBC/CouponJDBC/Coupon/README.txt

-Compact management system.
-Utilizing login system where you need authorize your identity in the system, using coupons as object connected to other users, through the SQL data managing services by JDBC.
-The platform ables to add, update, perform by loged user, with a thread that deletes out-dated coupons.
+Utilizing login system, where you need authorize your identity in the system, by using JDBC to connect to your coupon data through the SQL data managing services.
+The platform runs a thread that deletes out-dated coupons in the background.